Cooperative Parenting & Divorce Course

 - Offered at convenient hours for working parents - Tuesday or Wednesday evenings from 6:30 to 8:30 PM

-- Reasonable cost.
+- Reasonable cost (per person).
 For those ordered by the Bexar County courts to attend, fee is based on the participant's income, and ranges from $0 to $35 per session per parent, plus an intake fee that ranges from $0 to $65.
 [Fee Schedule here].
-Non-mandated participants and those mandated from a county other than Bexar pay $35 for each of the eight sessions, plus $75 for the intake session.
+If not court-ordered to attend, and for those ordered by a court in a county other than Bexar, the cost is $35 for each of the eight sessions, plus $75 for the intake session.